Sleeping Duck Mattress Review

 Looking under the layers, it’s easy to see what makes this mattress unique.
 It uses a combination of comfort foam, high-density foam, and pocket springs to support sleepers.

 Wrapping the interior layers together is the bamboo Sleeping Duck cover.
 Bamboo is naturally breathable, silky, and antimicrobial-a perfect fabric for the changing Australian climate.
 The fun stitching pattern even gives the top a luxury feel.
 The cover also features a zipper that allows the top layer to unfold.
-This makes it easy to switch foam layers and clean the cover.
+This makes switching foam layers and cleaning the cover a breeze.

 Changing layers is easy, but moving the Sleeping Duck may require help.
 The mattress arrives compressed in box, so you can navigate stairs and doors.
 However, the Queen size is 48 kilograms and 30 centimetres thick.
 Consider what size you need and have someone on hand to help after delivery.
 Sleeping Duck does not offer an in-home setup service, but they will help coordinate delivery date and time.